The minimum measurable eccentricity from gravitational waves of LISA massive black hole binaries: Acknowledgements

 \section{Acknowledgements}

 AD, MG, and LM acknowledge support from the Swiss National Science Foundation (SNSF) under the grant 200020\_192092.
 ST is supported by the SNSF Ambizione Grant Number: PZ00P2-202204.
 We acknowledge Stanislav Babak, Pedro R. Capelo, and Jonathan Gair for insightful discussions.
-The authors also acknowledge use of the Mathematica software \citep{Mathematica}, NumPy \citep{harris2020array}, and inspiration drawn from the \texttt{GWFAST} package \citep{Iacovelli2022} regarding the python implementation of \texttt{TaylorF2Ecc}.
+We also thank Riccardo Buscicchio, Daniel D'Orazio, Lorenzo Speri, and Jakob Stegmann for useful comments on the manuscript.
+The authors also acknowledge use of the Mathematica software \citep{Mathematica}, NumPy \citep{harris2020array}, and inspiration drawn from the \textsc{GWFAST} package \citep{Iacovelli2022} regarding the python implementation of \textsc{TaylorF2Ecc}.

 \scalefont{0.94} \labelwidth{0.0em}